-"In 1993, we had a very difficult time getting substitute teachers to come to our school."

-This sad and telling comment might have been made in many schools, but this time it was spoken by Kay Heisler, a veteran teacher at Lake Park Elementary School in the School District of Palm Beach County, Florida.
+"In 1993, we had a very difficult time getting substitute teachers to come to our school." was spoken by Kay Heisler, a veteran teacher at Lake Park Elementary School in the School District of Palm Beach County, Florida.
 "My students live in neighbourhoods that have more than their share of crime, poverty, and violence," says Kay.
 "I didn't blame the substitutes for being reluctant to come here.
 Our school wasn't a very welcoming place."

-Yet by the end of 1998, without any change in boundaries, administration, or student demographics, Lake Park had reduced its disciplinary incidents by over a third.
-Incidents of disobedience, disruptive behavior, disrespectful language, and fighting were all reduced dramatically and the atmosphere of the campus was palpably different to everyone who visited.
+Yet by the end of 1998, without any change in boundaries, administration, or student It wasn't just the teachers and administrators who were managing daily interactions difdemographics, Lake Park had reduced its disciplinary incidents by over a third.
+Incidents of disobedience, disruptive behavior, disrespectful language, and fighting were all reduced dramatically and the atmosphere of the campus was palpably different to everyone who visited. ferently, either.

-It wasn't just the teachers and administrators who were managing daily interactions differently, either.
 In a neighbourhood where fighting is the norm, a third-grader at Lake Park was overheard telling a new student who had pushed his way into line, "Hey, we don't do things like that in this school."

 Is Lake Park's experience unique or could other schools make a similar dramatic improvement?
 Is there a magic wand that could be waved over a school that could change everything?
 The answers, in order, are "yes," schools can dramatically change, and "no," there is no magic wand.
 But magic is not required; just desire.
 Not a lot of money.
 Not extra hours in the school day.
 Not impossibly gifted teachers.
 It just takes desire, planning, and united effort over time.
 This is the message Dr. Hetty van Gurp has modelled and taught to eager audiences in our schools and in schools across the world.
 Lake Park Elementary and the other ten member schools of Peaceful Schools International (PSI) in our District have taken Hetty's recommendations to heart and have succeeded in transforming the structures and interpersonal practices that shaped their campus climates.